-Another study with a controlled group has shown that consuming the essential oil of anise three times a day greatly decreases the symptoms of mild to moderate depression.
+In another study with a controlled group, it was shown that taking anise essential oil three times a day makes the symptoms of mild to moderate depression much less severe.

 The oil obtained from the star anise plant is also used to treat skin problems.

 Traditionally, the oil has been used topically to treat mild forms of acne.